AlwaysEconomist/Inventory-Management-and-Product-Performance-Analysis/README.md

 ## Project Overview

 Many stores lose revenue due to poor inventory visibility and missed sales opportunities.
-As a Data Analyst at Needpam, I developed this project to deliver actionable insights that answer key business questions.
+As a Data Analyst at Needpam, I developed this project to deliver actionable insights that answer key business questions for the lojistic team.
 I uncovered inventory health, pinpointing zero-stock and overstocked items, product performance, identifying top-selling categories and underperformers, and sales trends, tracking month-over-month growth and seasonal patterns.
 These findings enable proactive stock management, prevent stockouts, reduce excess inventory, and drive sustainable revenue growth.